max13fr/docker-postgresql-client/README.md

 ## Usage

-Link your postgres container to database name (allow the autoconnection) :
+Just need to link your postgres db container with the name 'database' to allow the autoconnection :

 <pre>
 docker run -it --rm --link container_db_name:database postgresql-client:9.5